-As a learning provider, we don’t completely agree with the phrase “it’s not what you know, it’s who you know” – we believe it’s a blend of both.
+We don’t completely agree with the phrase “it’s not what you know, it’s who you know” but we believe it’s a blend of both.
 MBAs undertake the programme with a cohort of other high-calibre students across a range of industries and roles.
 If they play their cards right and embrace networking opportunities, MBAs should graduate with a solid foundation of business contacts – both locally and overseas.
-This is of great value to any organisation, as the employee can call on their contacts for opportunities and assistance when needed.
+This is of great value to any organisation, as the employee can call on their contacts for opportunities, deals and valuable insights when needed.
 It could be for an opinion on how to approach a certain issue, or it might be to do particular business with that contact.
 Regardless of the use, it is important to have contacts outside of your organisation in business for the benefit of the MBA graduate and their employer.

 Are you considering asking your employer to help fund your MBA?
 Check out our top 5 tips.

 1. Articulate your future value with an MBA